bibek22/blog/content/physics/laplace-equation.md

 $$\Delta^2 \psi  = 0 $$

-Some physical applications where laplace equation arrises naturally are:
+Some physical applications where laplace equation arises naturally are:

 1. Steady state temperature distribution in the region with no source or sink
 2. Electrostatic potential in a region with no charge density